Australian Banks Deny “Speculative Bubble” Driving Home Prices To Record Highs

 Commonwealth Bank, the nation's largest mortgage lender, is “lending at levels we are comfortable with” across Australia, Chief Executive Officer Ian Narev told the committee when he testified Tuesday.

 Of course, as our readers are well aware, prices in Melbourne and Sydney have skyrocketed in recent years, fueled by record-low interest rates, increased demand from overseas buyers and tax breaks for property investors.
-The Organization for Economic Co-operation and Development last week said the biggest threat to Australia's economy is a hard landing in the property market.
+The Organization for Economic Co-operation and Development last week said the biggest threat to Australia's is a hard landing in the property market.

 But sure, 100%+ rallies in home prices are completely reasonable.